Tzipi Livni

-Early life
+Early life and education

-Born in Tel Aviv, Livni is the daughter of Eitan Livni (born in Poland) and Sara (née Rosenberg), both prominent former Irgun members.
-After Israel's independence, Eitan and Sara Livni became the first couple to marry in the new state.
+Born in Tel Aviv, Livni is the daughter of Eitan Livni (born in Poland, now part of western Belarus) and Sara (née Rosenberg), both prominent former Irgun members.
+After the establishment of the State of Israel in 1948, Eitan and Sara Livni became the first couple to marry in the country of Israel.
 Her father served as the chief operations officer of the Irgun.

 As a child, Livni was a member of the Betar youth movement and played basketball for Elitzur Tel Aviv.
-Growing up in an Israel dominated by the Labour Party, Livni says she felt marginalized, believing that the establishment had minimized her parents' contribution to Israel's founding.
+Growing up in an Israel dominated by the Israeli Labor Party, Livni says she felt marginalized, believing that the establishment had minimized her parents' contribution to Israel's founding.
 Despite the hard-line image of the Irgun, she says her parents had respect for the Arabs and acted only against the British army, not civilians.

 During the 1984 Likud primaries, her father, who had served in the Knesset for Herut and Likud as a moderate, did not campaign for a seat in the Knesset, and urged party members to support a Druze candidate instead because he thought it important for Likud to have Arab representation.

 IDF service and Mossad

 Livni served in the IDF, attaining the rank of Lieutenant.
 Livni began studying law at Bar-Ilan University in 1979, but suspended her law studies when she joined the Mossad in 1980.
 She served in the Mossad from 1980 to 1984, between the ages of 22 and 26.
-According to an interview in Yedioth Ahronoth described in The Sunday Times, she served in the elite unit responsible for Operation Wrath of God.
+According to an interview in Yedioth Ahronoth described in The Sunday Times, she served in the elite unit responsible for the assassinations following the Munich massacre.
 She resigned from the Mossad in August 1984 to marry and finish her law studies.